 Unless stated otherwise, the company financial statements have been prepared on the basis of historical cost, with the exception that derivative financial instruments are measured at fair value and any changes in value are recognized in the income statement; the methods for determining fair value are explained in more detail in note 4.
+The Company has prepared the financial statements on the basis that it will continue to operate as a going concern.
 The financial statements are presented in euros, the Company's functional currency.